chowson/Sitecore.51Degrees.CloudDeviceDetection/readme.md

 This project provides device detection for Sitecore using the cloud web service provided by 51 Degrees (https://51degrees.com/products/device-detection/cloud).

+It provides 2 things:
+1. An HttpRequestBegin pipeline step to match the requesting device and set the Sitecore device appropriately
+2. A set of rules that can be used as Conditional Renderings

 ##What prerequisites do you need?

 To use this module, you will need to sign up for an account with 51 degrees.